d-morrison/IntroStatActivities/_book/03-L02-EDA-wrap-up.md

 #### Summary statistics for a single quantitative variable {-}

-Look through the provided chart.
+Look through the provided chart above showing the description of variables measured.
 The UnitID and Name are identifiers for each observational unit, *US degree granting institutions in 2018*.

 1. Identify in the chart above which variables collected on the US institutions are categorical (C) and which variables are quantitative (Q).